Action in defense of trans lives is an essential part of all movements for justice.

 This week we’ll be diving deep on this national strategy against the trans community.

-TRANS EXPRESSION IS POWER
+• TRANS HISTORY IS POWER

 WHAT CAN YOU DO?